seancdavis/seancdavis-com/www/src/posts/2023-05-05-evolving-with-our-tools-the-continued-evolution-of-static-site-generators.md

 ---
-title: 'Evolving with Our Tools: The Continued Evolution of Static Site Generators'
+title: "Evolving with Our Tools: The Continued Evolution of Static Site Generators"
 description: >-
   Static site generators are still relevant and continue to evolve.
 You may be able to evolve with them, without needing to jump into a new type of